 mv file.txt /target/directory

-Moves file.txt
+Moves file.txt to /target/directory.

 Move Multiple Files to a Directory